eInyzant/is-it-localhost/README.md

 ### Permissions and user group
 Finally, be sure you correctly set files and folders permissions.
 The server will need to create a symlink to the hosts file.
 So it need write permissions.
-Usally, on apache web server the user group is set to "www"
+Usally, on apache web server the user group is set to "www-data"